 Unfortunately, these seemingly aggressive government goals are likely not enough.
 Sightline calculates Cascadia’s annual emissions should be less than 5 million mt CO2e by 2050 to maintain a mere 33 percent chance of limiting warming to 1.5 degrees Celsius, according to the global carbon budget determined by the IPCC.
 Realistically, petroleum emissions should be no more than 4 million mt CO2e by 2050 to save room for miscellaneous emissions from other sources like natural gas.
 That would be more than a 90 percent decline from the 70 million mt CO2e of petroleum emissions in 2018.

-Many cross-sector and interconnected things need to happen nearly simultaneously for decarbonization, and decommissioning, to happen.
+Many cross-sector and interconnected things need to happen nearly simultaneously for decarbonization, and refinery retirement, to happen.
 Washington’s Dept. of Commerce released an updated Energy Strategy in December 2020 detailing many of the necessary energy transition steps, including installing electric vehicle chargers across the state, electrifying buildings, and increasing renewable energy supply through modernizing the Western States electric grid.

 Find this article interesting?
 Support more research like this with a gift!